|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 5) A major popular misconception is that a kWh can pass through the electricity system with its value unchanged.
 In reality almost 75% of wind generated kWh that cost the ratepayer over $0.11 / kWh are either exported at an average price of about $0.016 / kWhe or are curtailed with zero cost recovery.
 This is an ongoing injury to the electricity rate payers that could easily be mitigated by introduction of a suitable interruptible electricity rate as contemplated herein.
 Such a rate would cause most of the available surplus non-fossil generation to be used for fossil fuel displacement.

 6) A blunt reality that politicians must face is that displacement of fossil fuels by surplus non-fossil electricity will not occur unless the marginal cost of electrical energy per kWhe is less than the marginal cost of fossil fuel energy per kWht.
 That price relationship will not be possible until the electricity rate structure is changed as indicated herein.

-7) A high marginal retail electricity rate per kWhe eliminates any financial incentive for consumer owned behind the meter energy storage or fossil fuel displacement.
+7) A high marginal retail electricity rate per kWhe eliminates any financial incentive for consumer owned behind the meter energy storage or for fossil fuel displacement.
 A high marginal wholesale rate per kWhe eliminates any financial incentive for LDC owned energy storage.

 8) Another blunt reality that politicians must face is that the market value of intermittent solar and wind generation is only the value of the marginal cost of fossil fuel that this intermittent generation can displace.
-This value is generally less than $0.02 / kWht.
+With natural gas as the alternative this value is only about $0.02 / kWht.
 In order to incent behind the meter energy storage the wholesale and retail electricity rates must change from being primarily kWhe based to being primarily kWe based.
 In order for that rate change to happen the legislation must be changed so that the global adjustment and OEB approved costs related to transmission, distribution and regulatory charges are applied to monthly peak kWe demand instead of to kWhe consumed.